nadilHesara/BBMS/BBMS/README.md

   - Past campaign data for hospitals and admins.

 - **Blood Stock Monitoring**
-  - Real-time display of blood stock availability.
+  - UI components fetch and display blood stock data from backend API in real-time.
   - Filter by **blood type** and **location**.

 - **Responsive Design**